Combination steam ovens are one of the most efficient and healthy ways to prepare food.

 You should consider 220 volts for new construction because it can reach higher temperatures for more extended periods.

-If you are replacing an old microwave or have limited amps or voltage in your house, then 110-volt speed ovens is a direct replacement without rewiring.
+If you are replacing an old microwave or have limited amps or voltage in your house, then 110-volt speed ovens are a direct replacement without rewiring.

 Gaggenau is probably the least known appliance manufacturer, but their products are the best for form and function.